 Patricia Kinaga, Chair and Co-Founder, is an attorney at Frandzel Robins Bloom & Csato, L.C., where she specializes in employment law.
 In addition to representing employers in litigation, she provides advice and training on numerous topics in the workplace, including disability accommodation.
 A former member on the President’s Committee on Employment of People with Disabilities, she is a past president of the Japanese American Bar Association, and is an appointed member of the American Bar Association Commission on Disability Rights.

-Johnna Cho, Vice Chair, is Vice President and Associate General Counsel, Legal & Business Affairs, Warner Bros.
+Johnna Cho, Vice Chair, is Senior Vice President, Legal & Business Affairs for Warner Bros.
 Home Entertainment Inc. She handles and provides advice on a broad range of legal matters relating to the home video, digital distribution and game businesses of Warner Bros. in the Asia-Pacific region.
 Prior to joining Warner Bros., Ms. Cho developed an expertise in corporate transactions as an attorney with Graham & James.
-Ms. Cho serves as the Executive Sponsor for the Network for Asian Pacific Americans, the business resource group for Asian American and Pacific Islander employees at Warner Bros.
+Ms. Cho formerly served as the Executive Sponsor for the Network for Asian Pacific Americans, the business resource group for Asian American and Pacific Islander employees at Warner Bros.
 She received her B.A. from Wellesley College and her J.D. from UCLA.

 Akiko Koh, Treasurer, is Director, Quality Center of Excellence at MUFG Union Bank.
 Previously, she spent over 22 years at GE in various leadership positions including Managing Director, Global Asset Management at GE Equipment Services and Executive Operating Officer at GE Edison Life Insurance, Japan.
 She was co-chair of the GE Women’s Network in Japan and a leader of the GE Asian Pacific American Forum in NY.